Support for Music Tuition in Schools

 PMA has supported the Plymouth Music Education Hub (PMEH) in setting up the new Plymouth Youth Symphony Orchestra, starting in October 2022 for musicians aged between 11 and 21.
 PMEH are offering young musicians of intermediate and advanced ability (of grade 4 and above or equivalent), the opportunity to play exciting, challenging and varied orchestral works from symphonies to overtures and musicals to film music.
 See https://www.plymouthmeh.com/pyso/ for more details.

-Tuition Project Showcase Concert 2024
+Tuition Project Showcase Concert 2025

-Click on a photo below to enlarge and for a < slideshow >
+Click on a photo below to enlarge and for a < slideshow > (more photos to come)

 St. Peter's School Choir